• Reading time:17 mins read

 The Remington 700 is compatible with many specific calibers, some of which deliver heavy recoil, affecting a low-price scope’s zero and overall accuracy.
 Correct selection of mounting altitude is also important for general rifle performance.

-One-piece bases deliver scope stability, allow keeping on target for long-range shots, are good for heavy scopes on hard-recoiling rifles as Remington 700, as they can be longer and even cantilevered off the base front.
+One-piece bases deliver scope stability, allow keeping on target for long-range shots, and are good for heavy scopes on hard-recoiling rifles, as they can be longer and even cantilevered off the base front.
 Two-piece scope bases are convenient for extra clearance when loading through the action on a bolt-action rifle even wearing gloves in the field.
-Due size scope rings should ensure portability.
+Due to size scope rings should ensure portability.

 There are no trifles in equipping the rifle.
-If you are a hunter, a simple scope reticle (mil-dot, duplex or a straightforward BDC (bullet drop compensating) will be appropriate.
-For Remington 700 it’s better to choose reticle types, designed for a certain caliber usage, facilitate windage adjustments and holdover.
+If you are a hunter, a simple scope reticle (mil-dot, duplex, or a straightforward BDC (bullet drop compensating) will be appropriate.
+It’s better to choose reticle types, designed for a certain caliber usage, and facilitate windage adjustments and holdover. 💪

 The Best Pick